thecartercenter/nemo-docs/content/contributing/contributing.rst

 Issue a pull request
 ~~~~~~~~~~~~~~~~~~~~~~

-A pull request (or PR) is a request from you to the NEMO Docs maintainers, for us to pull in your changes to the main repo.
+A pull request (or PR) is a request from you to the NEMO/ELMO Docs maintainers, for us to pull in your changes to the main repo.

 Go the `main docs repo on GitHub <https://github.com/thecartercenter/nemo-docs>`_.
 You'll see a message there referencing your recently pushed branches.
 Select :guilabel:`Compare & pull request` to start a pull request.